MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ---
-title: Share GPU with virtual machines in Azure Stack HCI
+title: Share GPU with virtual machines on Azure Stack HCI
-description: Learn how to share a GPU with multiple virtual machines in Azure Stack HCI.
+description: Learn how to share a GPU with multiple virtual machines on Azure Stack HCI.
 author: ManikaDhiman
 ms.author: v-mandhiman
 ms.topic: how-to